Indonesia–European Union relations: The EU in Aceh

 In addition, the EU has contributed to the Aceh peace process.
 The EU funded mediation talks and deployed the Aceh Monitoring Mission to oversee the implementation of the peace agreement and contributed nearly €30 million to help ensure the long-term stability of the peace process.
 In collaboration with national, international and local agencies, subsequent EU programmes focused on strengthening democratic institutions, building capacity in legal and policy making processes, and empowering civil society to participate in reform.

 Following almost 30 years of conflict and a devastating tsunami in 2004, today Aceh is considered back on track.
 The EU continues to work in the province, primarily in the area of climate change.

 Cooperation post 2013

-Once the current cycle (2007-2013) expires, Indonesia will graduate from development assistance, but will continue to benefit from a number of thematic programmes as well as programmes related to the implementation of the Partnership agreement.
+After the cycle from 2007 to 2013 expired, Indonesia graduated from development assistance, but continued to benefit from a number of thematic programmes as well as programmes related to the implementation of the partnership agreement.

-Aviation

-The EU banned all Indonesian airlines from European territory in 2007, after the crash of Garuda Indonesia Flight 200.
-Aviation writer William Langewiesche wrote that "many of the ordinary Indonesians who had grown to hate their airlines were in favor of the ban simply as a form of punishment", that the ban put aircraft manufacturers "into a delicate position" as they would be selling to firms declared unsafe in the West, and that since Indonesian airlines were mainly focused on the Southeast Asian market, "The ban was largely symbolic".
-The ban has since been lifted.